FLARE-forecast/FLAREr/README.md

 # FLAREr

-This document serves as a users guide and a tutorial for the FLARE (Forecasting Lake and Reservoir Ecosystems) system ([Thomas et al. 2020](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2019WR026138)).
-FLARE generates forecasts and forecast uncertainty of water temperature and water quality for 1 to 35-day ahead time horizon at multiple depths of a lake or reservoir.
+This document serves as a user guide and a tutorial for the FLARE (Forecasting Lake and Reservoir Ecosystems) system ([Thomas et al. 2020](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2019WR026138)).
+FLARE generates forecasts with uncertainty of water temperature and water quality for 1- to 35-day-ahead time horizon at multiple depths of a lake or reservoir.
 It uses data assimilation to update the initial starting point for a forecast and the model parameters based a real-time statistical comparisons to observations.
-It has been developed, tested, and evaluated for Falling  Creek Reservoir in Virginia ([Thomas et al. 2020](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2019WR026138)), Beaverdam Reservoir in Virginia ([Wander et al 2024](https://doi.org/10.1002/ecs2.4752)), Lake Sunapee in New Hampshire ([Woelmer et al. 2024](http://dx.doi.org/10.2139/ssrn.4699835)) and National Ecological Observatory Network lakes across the United States ([Thomas et al. 2023](https://doi.org/10.1002/fee.2623)).
+It has been developed, tested, and evaluated for Falling Creek Reservoir in Virginia ([Thomas et al. 2020](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2019WR026138)), Beaverdam Reservoir in Virginia ([Wander et al 2024](https://doi.org/10.1002/ecs2.4752)), Lake Sunapee in New Hampshire ([Woelmer et al. 2024](https://doi.org/10.1016/j.ecoinf.2024.102825)), National Ecological Observatory Network lakes across the United States ([Thomas et al. 2023](https://doi.org/10.1002/fee.2623) and [Olsson et al. 2024](https://doi.org/10.22541/essoar.171458144.44104603/v1), and Lough Feeagh in Ireland ([Paíza et al. 2024](http://dx.doi.org/10.2139/ssrn.4888712)).

 FLAREr is a set of R scripts that